kschach/SEED/PITCHME.md

 - Which injustices do we seek to address?<!-- .element: class="fragment" -->
 - ...through which activities?<!-- .element: class="fragment" -->
 - ...following which strategies?<!-- .element: class="fragment" -->
-- ...recognizing the resources and constraints we face as a non-profit.<!-- .element: class="fragment" -->
+- ...recognizing our resources and constraints as a non-profit organization.<!-- .element: class="fragment" -->